Our ears produce wax in order to protect the ear canal from water and infection.

 Can hydrogen peroxide damage your ears?

-But whether peroxide in ear can be damaging or not, usually, the answer is no.
+But whether hydrogen peroxide can be damaging or not, usually, the answer is no.

 But that depends on using diluted hydrogen peroxide and following the instructions clearly.